Isaac-Duarte/crypter-rs/README.md

 | 12 bytes     | 4 bytes             | Variable       | 4 bytes           | Variable    | 4 bytes             | Variable       | Remaining bytes    |
 +--------------+---------------------+----------------+-------------------+-------------+---------------------+----------------+--------------------+
 ```

-### TODO

-- Improve error handling by adding custom error structs and implementing the `Error` trait for them.
-- Add more detailed error messages to aid debugging and make it easier to handle errors gracefully.